LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-16-51.png)

-  10\. **Thailand**
+  10\. **THAILAND**

 Thailand has been a popular tourist destination for decades thanks to its white sand beaches, delicious cuisine and hot weather.
 The capital Bangkok is the most visited city on the planet.

-The 1430 islands of Thailand draw in hundreds of thousands of visitors each year.

-Thailand's most popular spots include Rayleigh beach, co-pp and the grand palace of Bangkok.
+The 1430 islands of Thailand draw in hundreds of thousands of visitors each year, with it's most popular spots including Rayleigh beach, co-pp and the grand palace of Bangkok.

-Tourist attractions:-

 * Railey Beach